Theme Resources: COVID-19 Autism Funding and Benefits

-“If your child is likely to be eligible for the At Home Program (AHP) and appears to meet the AHP eligibility criteria, they can be temporarily admitted without an assessment.
-Children currently on the AHP will maintain their current eligibility until assessors become available” (Government of British Columbia, 2021).
+“If your child is likely to be eligible for the At Home Program (AHP) and appears to meet the AHP eligibility criteria, with help from a doctor, complete the At Home Program Application.”
+(Government of British Columbia, 2021).

 Autism Funding in BC (Autism Funding for Dummies)